freetom/CheaPhone-Server/README.md

 This project make use of gammu [in form of CLI tool] to send sms through internet keys aka GSM/UMTS modems

-The server implement cryptography and digital signature in network communications Any message from the server is signed and verified on the client side Any encrypted message from any source came with some random padding to enforce encryption A mechanism of symmetric key caching is implemented into the system, to improve performances
+The server implement cryptography and digital signature in network communications RSA 1024-bit for key exchange, AES 128-bit for symmetric encryption and SHA1+RSA for digital signature.
+Any message from the server is signed and verified on the client side; Public key of the server is hardcoded in the client.
+Any encrypted message from any source came with some random padding to enforce encryption A mechanism of symmetric key caching is implemented into the system; to improve performances

 More details in the code